6.2.6 Political Parties and Policies

 Previous sections in this chapter have identified different ideologies and implementation approaches to government, categorised as four possible directions away from the status quo (6.2.1).
 They correspond to different ideas about the policies that enable people to live together peaceably, but there is considerable scope for agreement on many issues

 ● Governments, and opposition parties, must react as situations develop.
-They must adjust their direction if necessary, as if they were piloting an aeroplane (6.2.6.2).
-The population can influence such adaptive policy-making in some political systems: having a hand on the ‘joystick’, as it were.
+They must adjust their direction if necessary, as if they were piloting an aeroplane in blustery conditions (6.2.6.2).
+The population can influence such adaptive policy-making in some political systems: having a hand on the ‘joystick’, as it were, between elections.

 ● A government knows that some people will have supported a different party at the last election.
 It ought to try to persuade people with different views to accept the way it handles political issues (6.2.6.3).
 It can do this by examining each possible policy perspective before taking a decision.
 It is desirable that it adopts a centrist stance, to maximise its acceptability.

 Centrism is re-examined at the end of this book (9.2).
-The individualist desire for liberty must be accommodated, but it is also necessary that individualists meet their responsibilities to the rest of society.
+The individualist desire for liberty ought to be accommodated, but individualists must also meet their responsibilities to the rest of society.

 Back